typeioc/typeioc/typeioc.idisposer.md

 ## IDisposer interface

-Specifies an instance of disposer to be used during resolution disposal Receives an instance of the resolution
+Specifies an instance of the dispose action to be used during resolution disposal Receives an instance of the resolution: (item: T) =<!-- -->&gt; void

 <b>Signature:</b>